Originally published on Sep 15, 2016, updated on Jul 11, 2023.

 3. Cape Finisterre

-My favorite place in Galicia is undoubtedly Cape Finisterre, the “End of the Earth” (Finis Terrae) of the Romans.
-That corner is a rather magical one, so much that now many pilgrims choose not to end the Way in Santiago de Compostela, but in Finisterre.
+My favorite place in Galicia is undoubtedly Finisterre Cape, the “End of the Earth” (Finis Terrae) of the Romans.
+This corner on the Death Coast is a rather magical one, so much so that now many pilgrims choose not to end the Way in Santiago de Compostela but in Finisterre.

 Being able to enjoy the sunset there is just a treat.
 Not surprisingly, the sunset at this cape is considered by many as one of the best in the world, both for its beauty and for being so legendary.

-There one can imagine what it would feel Decimus Junius Brutus when he came here.
-After defeating and conquering Gallaecia, he did not hesitate to come to this corner of Galicia to wonder how the sun was swallowed by the sea.
+In this very place, one can envision the emotions experienced by Decimus Junius Brutus.
+After his triumph and conquest of Gallaecia, he eagerly ventured to this corner of Galicia, marveling at how the sun was swallowed by the sea.